The Latest Classic TV and Film Clips from Past Entertainment

 Table of Contents

-Classic TV and Films
+In-Depth Looks Into Classic TV and Film Clips

 In this classic TV video clip, Boris Karloff plays the Big Bad Wolf and sings with Rosemary Clooney!
 From the Rosemary Clooney Show, March 7, 1957.
 The perfect Halloween treat!

 Frank Sinatra sings, “Love Me Tender” and Elvis Presley sings, “Witchcraft,” in a duet!
 From the 1960 Classic TV Frank Sinatra special on ABC, The show featured Elvis’s first TV appearance after being released from the Army.